NFL WEEK 1

 That's precisely how we use it:

-Dylan — my son — floated this one, and the result is better than either of us expected going in: not a crystal ball, but a real, measurable, free edge sitting in plain sight every August, strongest in the exact window when everyone else is flying blind.
+Credit where it's due: this one was Dylan Ricciardi's idea.
+Our intern pitched the backtest, and the result came back better than either of us expected going in — not a crystal ball, but a real, measurable, free edge sitting in plain sight every August, strongest in the exact window when everyone else is flying blind.

 Ready to put it to work?
-Track live NFL market reads and model edges on the Sports board →
+The 2026 ratings are live on the Madden 27 board, the 10,000-season simulation turns them into win totals and title odds, and live NFL market reads and model edges are on the Sports board →

 Read Next